nestybox/sysbox/docs/distro-compat.md

 -   "Kernel upgrade" means a kernel upgrade may be required (Sysbox requires a fairly new kernel).
 See [below](#kernel-upgrade-procedures) for more.

 -   "EOL" releases refer to those that are being deprecated by its distro vendor as part of their release scheduling process.

+-   Due to the very nature of Flatcar deployments (enterprise focus) and the extra maintenance cost that it entails from Sysbox maintainers, Flatcar support is only offered as part of the Sysbox Enterprise (EE) offering.

 ## Kernel Upgrade Procedures